 If you haven’t watched their videos you are missing out.
 They are charming, have British accents (I’m a sucker for accents), are extremely talented and informative, and the makeup transformations they create are beautiful.
 But enough about that and on on to the brushes!

-They’re lightweight, durable, easy to clean, and even come with their own handy-dandy case.
+They’re lightweight, durable, easy to clean, and some even come with their own handy-dandy case.
 Chapman has developed every brush you’ll ever need such as eyeliner brushes, blush brushes, and all different shapes of shadow brushes.
 For the cost of one Mac Cosmetics brush, you could get about five Real Techniques brushes!
 Whenever I have friends who are new to makeup and inquire about what type of brushes they should buy, I always recommend Real Techniques.

 For instance, they have a perfect starter set for newbies that covers all the bases you need for eye looks.
 Included in this set is a Base Shadow brush, Deluxe Crease brush, Accent brush, Fine Liner brush, and a Brow brush (can also be used to create the perfect cat-eye flick).
 Are you ready for the price?
 A mere $18!

 And one of my personal favorites is the Travel Essentials set, which includes a Multitask brush (can be used for powder, blush, or bronzer), Foundation brush, and a Domed Shadow brush (absolutely the best brush I’ve found for blending eyeshadow in and above your crease).
-Only for the small price of…you guessed it…$18!
+Only for the small price of…you guessed it…$13!

 So there you have it.
-For the meager price of $54 plus tax, you will have every makeup brush you need to get started painting on your beautiful canvas.
+For the meager price of around $45 plus tax, you will have every makeup brush you need to get started painting on your beautiful canvas.
 If you chose to buy department store brand brushes instead, you’d get about two brushes (as opposed to twelve Real Techniques brushes) for the same price.
-I’m here to say I’ve purchased brushes from Mac, Sonia Kashuk, Clinique, bareminerals, Sephora, and Makeup Forever (just to name a few) and the Real Techniques brushes are the best bang for your buck.
+I’m here to say I’ve purchased brushes from Mac, Sonia Kashuk, Clinique, Bareminerals, Sephora, and Makeup Forever (just to name a few) and the Real Techniques brushes are the best bang for your buck.
 Not one hair has fallen out of these bad boys, they’re easy to clean, and the application they provide is flawless.

 My ONLY complaint about Real Techniques comes from a whiny aesthetic standpoint.
 I’m generally an anti-color person, preferring black a lot of the time.
 So the colors used on the Real Techniques brushes rub me the wrong way.
 I feel like the color choice makes the brushes look a bit cheaper in quality than they actually are.
 But, if you like color, these are for you.